Derek Parfit: Mere addition paradox and repugnant conclusion

 Applying total utilitarian standards (absolute total happiness) to possible population growth and welfare leads to what he calls the repugnant conclusion: "For any possible population of at least ten billion people, all with a very high quality of life, there must be some much larger imaginable population whose existence, if other things are equal, would be better, even though its members have lives that are barely worth living."
 Parfit illustrates this with a simple thought experiment: imagine a choice between two possible futures.
 In A, 10 billion people would live during the next generation, all with extremely happy lives, lives far happier than anyone's today.
 In B, there are 20 billion people all living lives that, while slightly less happy than those in A, are still very happy.
-Under total utility maximisation we should prefer B to A. Therefore, through a regressive process of population increases and happiness decreases (in each pair of cases the happiness decrease is outweighed by the population increase) we are forced to prefer Z, a world of hundreds of billions of people all living lives barely worth living, to A. Even if we do not hold that coming to exist can benefit someone, we still must at least admit that Z is no worse than A. There have been a number of responses to Parfit's utilitarian calculus and his conclusion regarding future lives, including challenges to what life in the A-world would be like and whether life in the Z-world would differ very much from a normal privileged life; that movement from the A-world to the Z-world can be blocked by discontinuity; that rather than accepting the utilitarian premise of maximizing happiness, emphasis should be placed on the converse, minimizing suffering; challenging Parfit's teleological framework by arguing that "better than" is a transitive relation and removing the transitive axiom of the all-things-considered-better-than relation; proposing a minimal threshold of liberties and primary social goods to be distributed; and taking a deontological approach that looks to values and their transmission through time.
+Under total utility maximisation we should prefer B to A. Therefore, through a regressive process of population increases and happiness decreases (in each pair of cases the happiness decrease is outweighed by the population increase) we are forced to prefer Z, a world of hundreds of billions of people all living lives barely worth living, to A. Even if we do not hold that coming to exist can benefit someone, we still must at least admit that Z is no worse than A.

-Parfit makes a similar argument against average utilitarian standards.
-If all we care about is average happiness, we are forced to conclude that an extremely small population, say ten people, over the course of human history is the best outcome if we assume that these ten people (Adam and Eve et al.) had lives happier than we could ever imagine.
-Then consider the case of American immigration.
-Presumably alien welfare is less than American, but the would-be alien benefits tremendously from leaving his homeland.
-Assume also that Americans benefit from immigration (at least in small amounts) because they get cheap labour, etc. Under immigration both groups are better off, but if this increase is offset by increase in the population, then average welfare is lower.
-Thus although everyone is better off, this is not the preferred outcome.
-Parfit asserts that this is simply absurd.
+Parfit and other philosophers have explored a number of potential ways to avoid this "repugnant conclusion", many of which are discussed in Reasons and Persons.
+Parfit himself spent significant time trying to find a coherent ethical theory that would avoid it.
+One potential objection challenges what life in the A-world would be like and whether life in the Z-world would differ very much from a normal privileged life.
+Another one proposes that movement from the A-world to the Z-world can be blocked by discontinuity.
+Negative utilitarians may reject the premise of maximizing happiness, emphasizing the converse, the minimization of suffering.
+Philosopher Larry Temkin challenges the assumption that the "better than" relation is transitive.
+Others proposed a minimal threshold of liberties and primary social goods to be distributed, or suggested to adopt a deontological approach that looks to values and their transmission through time.
+Michael Huemer and Torbjörn Tännsjö endorse the conclusion, considering that the repugnance comes from intuitions that should be revised.
+In 2021, a number of philosophers said that avoiding the repugnant conclusion was receiving excessive focus and should not be considered a necessary condition for an adequate theory of population ethics.